abapGit/docs.abapgit.org/docs/collections/_development/adding-icons.md

 ---
-title: Adding Icons
+title: Icons
+category: ui
-order: 90
+order: 50
 ---

 abapGit uses SIL and MIT licensed fonts, they are included in the distribution as a MIME object.
 This includes MIME objects: